-Computer vision is a subfield of AI that focuses mainly on the analysis of images and video files.
 Computer vision has many potential applications of great interest to the public sector.
 In the field of medicine, there is significant activity around the detection of diseases such as cancer (see Chapter 3).
 Image recognition systems also work autonomously to scan license plates enabling cashless road tolls.
 However, more sophisticated computer vision systems can be developed that leverage Machine Learning techniques.
-Once these techniques are combined, AI can learn, recall and recognise images and identify patterns.
-Facial recognition is one key example of this.
-In the public sector, the combination of Machine Learning and these techniques could be used for tasks such as person identification, policing and land-use management (see Box 3.8 in Chapter 3).
+Once these techniques are combined, AI can learn, recall and recognise images and identify patterns.69 Facial recognition is one key example of this.
+In the public sector, the combination of Machine Learning and these techniques could be used for tasks such as person identification, recruitment and hiring,70 policing and land-use management (see Box 3.9 in Chapter 3).
+However, as discussed in Chapter 4, some applications are controversial and raise questions about their ethics.